sealcode/sealious/docs/reference.md

 var my_datastore = new Sealious.ChipTypes.Datastore("my_datastore");
 ```

-In above code snippet the `my_datastore` variable contains a Datastore object, that needs to be extended with the following methods:
+In above code snippet the `my_datastore` variable contains a Datastore object, that needs to be extended with methods which signatures are described below.

+IMPORTANT!
+All these methods need to return a promise that resolves on success.

 * `find` - Retrieves documents from datastore.
+Its promise has to resolve with an array of documents (objects).
 A function with signature

   ```js
   function(collection_name, query, options, output_options)